ohikhatemenG/Optimizing-an-ML-Pipeline-in-Azure/README.md

 a custom function, also split the dataset into train and test sets of 70% and 30% respectively with a sklearn function.
 And It is responsibility of parsing of arguments selected by the sampler, defined the model to be trained and keep monitoring of the chosen metric.
 I then constructed the configurations for the training runs using HyperDriveConfig.
 In this HyperDriveConfig I included the estimator previously defined, add the sampling and early termination policy mentioned above, specified primary matric(accuracy) and its goal(maximum).
+Also I added maximum total runs of 25 and maximum concurrent number of runs as 4

+After taken the above step, I submitted the experiment to be executed and call for RunDetails(experiment).show() so as to monitor it within the notebook.
+Finally, when the results came out, i retrieved the best run parameters values and save it

+AutoML
+The first step I took was load the dataset from the internet and applied the clean data customize function derived from train22.py script to clean the dataset.
+And split the dataset into train and test sets of 70% and 30% respectively with sklearn fuction.
+Then I constructed the configuration for the trainig runs using AutoMLConfig.
+In AutoMLConfig I included task type (classification), iterations timeout minutes of 30, primary metric
+(accuracy), cross validation of 5, compute target(y), training data (train data).
+Hyperdrive tuning was not needed in this AutoML.Finally, I submitted the runs, after the results came out, I had the best model as VotingEnsemble with accuracy of 0.9155.
+Then I retrieved the best model and save it.